Contributors Dropdown icon

 How Google Analytics knows where your visitors come from

 When a person visits your website, their browser reads the underlying HTML and CSS code in order to know what to show.
-Provided you have Google Analytics installed, within this HTML code is the Google Analytics script which executes when the browser loads the website.
-This script does a lot of things, and one of them is to interpret how the visitor ended up on the website.
-GA (Google Analytics) does this is done by checking the URL that led him or her there.
+If you have Google Analytics installed, the HTML code includes a Google Analytics script.
+This script does a lot of things, and one of them is to interpret where your website traffic comes from.
+GA (Google Analytics) does this by checking the URL that led him or her there.
 This is called the referrer URL.

-For example, on website A there is a link to Website B: http://www.websiteb.com/.
-Provided that Website B has Google Analytics installed, visits from Website A will automatically show up in Google Analytics as:
+For example, on website A there is a link to Website B. Provided that Website B has installed analytics tools, visits from Website A will automatically show up in Google Analytics as:

 Source = http://www.websitea.com